 No one wants to feel rushed or hurried during a consultation.
 We allow ample time for all questions to be answered, pictures to be reviewed and goals to be thoroughly discussed.
 We encourage all patients to take their time when deciding to move forward with surgery.
 It should not be a rushed process.
 Patients can come back for more than one discussion in order to feel comfortable and well informed before proceeding with surgery.

-Where is Blepharoplasty surgery performed?
+Where in Pittsburgh is Blepharoplasty surgery performed?

 Who is a good candidate for Blepharoplasty surgery?